fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

   - Alternatively, we can exit the program by entering `exit-program`.

 ###### Stack Traces
 Stack traces are one of our best tools for debugging code.
-The error message will include the first hint at where to start looking - specifically, we are looking for what type of error (e.g. a `NoMethodError`) and a location.
+An error message will include the first hint at where to start looking - specifically, we are looking for what type of error (e.g. a `NoMethodError`) and a location.
 Thus we can follow the error 'up the stack' - specifically, what inputs feed into other inputs, which will allow us to find where the error occurs.

 ### Precedence
 The meaning of an expression in Ruby is determined by what is called *operator precedence*.
 It’s a set of rules that dictate how Ruby determines what operands each operator takes.
 In an expression, operators with __higher__ precedence are prioritized over those with __lower__ precedence. __Parentheses__ override the default evaluation order, and can be thought of having the highest possible precedence.